Nusiq/mcblend/docs/uv_groups/index.md

 size when the model has many identical parts.

 UV-groups also let you change the appearance of generated textures to your preference.
-This can be useful for setting some distinguishable look for UV-group members.
-You can create some fairly advanced textures with it, but it's usually better to create textures in the usual way.
+This can be useful for creating distinguishable look for UV-group members.
+You can create some fairly advanced textures with it, but it's usually better to create textures manually.

 ## Creating and removing UV-groups
-UV-groups are added / removed using the "Mcblend UV groups" panel from the [Scene Properties](/mcblend/gui/scene_properties) with "New UV group" and "Delete this UV group" buttons.
-You can also export and import UV groups by using the "Export UV group" and "Import UV group" buttons respectively.
+UV-groups are added / removed using the *Mcblend UV groups* panel from the [Scene Properties](/mcblend/gui/scene_properties) with *New UV group* and *Delete this UV group* buttons.
+You can also export and import UV groups by using the *Export UV group* and *Import UV group* buttons respectively.

 ## Adding objects to UV-groups
 Adding objects to UV-groups is done with the